ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 -------------------

 The code is split into two main parts.
-The first part is the modules which provide general functionality for the code.
-The second part is the scripts which run the analysis.
+The first part is the modules which provide the general functionality of evidence networks, data simulators, and prior samplers.
+The second part is the scripts which run the fully Bayesian forecast.

 There are three modules: